Aliger gigas: Threats

+Overfishing

-Queen conch populations have been rapidly declining throughout the years and have been mostly depleted in some areas in the Caribbean due to the fact that they are highly sought after for their meat and their value.
+Queen conch populations have been rapidly declining throughout the years and have been mostly depleted in some areas in the Caribbean because they are highly sought after for their meat and their value.
 Within the conch fisheries, one of the threats to sustainability stems from the fact that there is almost as much meat in large juveniles as there is in adults, but only adult conchs can reproduce, and thus sustain a population.
 In many places where adult conchs have become rare due to overfishing, larger juveniles and subadults are taken before they ever mate.

-In the United States (Florida), it is currently illegal to gather or pick the queen conch either recreationally or commercially.
-In other parts of the world where it is legal, only adult conchs can be fished.
-The rule is to let each conch have ample time to reproduce before taken out of its habitat, potentially leading to a more stable population.
-However, this rule has not been followed by countless fishers.
-On a number of islands, subadults provide the majority of the harvest.

 The abundance of Aliger gigas is declining throughout its range as a result of overfishing and poaching.
 Especially because of overfishing, many pockets of conch communities fall below the critical level needed for reproducing.
 A 2019 study predicted overfishing could lead to the extinction of queen conchs in as little as ten years.
 Additionally, if the conch fishery collapses, it could potentially leave over 9,000 Bahamian fishers out of work.
 Trade from many Caribbean countries, such as the Bahamas, Antigua and Barbuda, Honduras, Haiti and the Dominican Republic, is known or thought to be unsustainable.
 As of 2001, queen conch populations in at least 15 Caribbean countries and states were overfished or overexploited.
 Illegal harvest, including fishing in foreign waters and subsequent illegal international trade, is a common problem in the region.
 The Caribbean "International Queen Conch Initiative" is an international attempt at managing this species.
 On 13 January 2019, the Bahamas' Department of Marine Resources announced it would be making official recommendations to better protect the conch, including ending exports and increasing regulatory staff.

+Ocean acidification

 Presently, ocean acidification is another serious threat to the queen conch.
 Acidity levels are rising and adversely affecting shellfish larvae.
 Rising atmospheric CO2 levels result in rising levels of carbonic acid in seawater, which is particularly harmful to organisms with calcium carbonate shells and structures.
 Certain larval stages of shellfish are very sensitive to lower seawater pH.

-2022 NOAA study is placing it at a moderate risk of extinction over the next 30 years.